sn/plugg/README.md

 end
 ```

-You can also pass any number of arguments to the plugin methods:
+You can also pass any number of arguments to the plugin methods when they are called:

 ```ruby
 result = Plugg.send(:test_method, arg1, arg2 arg3, etc)